 - Reducing pay across the board or for specific functions.

-- Deferring or not paying any bonuses until the business can afford them.
+- Deferring or paying any bonuses only when the business can afford them.

 Step 4: Suppliers of Goods and Services

-Speak to suppliers about deferring or splitting payments or settling accounts with discounts and come to new agreements.
+Speak to suppliers about deferring or splitting payments, settling accounts with discounts, and coming to new agreements.

 Negotiate extended terms.
 Commit to the ongoing support of suppliers who assist (making it clear that this is not a threat but a commitment!).

-Investigate the possibility of holding consignment stocks and only paying for these items when they are sold.
+Investigate the possibility of holding consignment stocks and only paying for these items when sold.

-Get quotes on any significant cot items and either switch suppliers or use the lower price as leverage with existing suppliers.
+Get quotes on significant cost items and either switch suppliers or use the lower price as leverage with existing suppliers.

 Consider options like those in Step 2 and ask suppliers what they can offer.

-Resource: In “Never Split the Difference” Chris Voss covers a number of effective negotiation tactics.
-Another useful resource is Ramit Sethi's "I Will Teach You to be Rich".
+Resource: In “Never Split the Difference”, Chris Voss covers many effective negotiation tactics.
+Another valuable resource is Ramit Sethi’s “I Will Teach You to be Rich”.

-Action: After completing this process make any payment adjustments to the Step 1 Cash Flow Summary.
+Action: After completing this process, update the Cash Flow Summary again.

-Do NOT just let the situation drift without being proactive and having the one-to-one conversations.
-Note that this is not an email or WhatsApp communication but ideally owner-to-owner.
+Do not let the situation drift.
+Be proactive, face the pain and have one-to-one conversations.
+This communication is not through email or WhatsApp but ideally face-to-face owner-to-owner.

 Step 5: The Cash Flow Crisis Decision

 After making all the changes analyse the Cash Flow Summary and decide whether it’s doable and whether these actions will save the business.

-If no, go through the exercise again and see if there is anything else that can be done to either reduce or defer payments or get in more cash.
+If “no”, go through the exercise again and see what else to do to reduce or defer payments or get in more cash.

-This is the time to decide whether the mountain is too high and whether you have both the resources and drive to make the plan work.
-If not, it it will be time to start considering your Plan B options.
+By this stage, it should be clear whether the mountain is too high and whether you have the resources and drive to make the plan work.

-Assuming that you find a way forward then move on with the next two steps.
+Assuming you find a way forward, move on with the following two steps.

 Step 6: Get Cash Fast